×

 When we asked people what advice they would give someone preparing to move to Jamaica, they said...

 "1.
 Expats should ensure they have access to any medical treatment or medications they may need, as healthcare in Jamaica may not always meet international standards.
 2. It is important to research the cost of living in Jamaica before relocating, as prices may vary depending on the area.
 3. Learn the local language as many conversations in Jamaica are conducted in Creole.
 4. Obtain appropriate retirement visas, including a permanent resident visa, if planning to stay more than six months.
 5. Consider joining an expat community, which can help with settling in to the local culture.
 6. Be sure to purchase comprehensive travel and health insurance, as medical care and transportation in Jamaica can be costly.
 7. Research the local tax laws to make sure you are in line with the local regulations.
-8. Ensure any important documents are translated into English, in order to avoid any potential problems arising from language issues," commented one expat who made the move to Jamaica.
+8. Ensure any important documents are translated into English, in order to avoid any potential problems arising from language issues," explained one expat living in Jamaica.

 Get Quote